Wednesday, February 11, 2026

 pg367 - The military council thought it was time our people knew the truth.
 The emperor has been accused of taking a hundred million dollars of state money and hiding it in a Swiss bank account.

-So much of what I learned from Joseph, (Joseph Woldu: More than a Survivor), about the war, was also in this book.
+So much of what I learned from Joseph (Joseph Woldu: More than a Survivor) about the war, was also in this book.
 Airplane bombings, Khartoum, kidnappings, refugees escaping to Sudan.
-Also mentions the Derg getting Russian advisors and Cuban fighters to help maintain control and foment war.
-Very much like the book "Beneath the Tiger's Gaze," by Maaza Mengiste. although, I feel it was a better read.
+Book also mentions the Derg getting Russian advisors and Cuban fighters to help maintain control and foment war.
+Very much like the book "Beneath the Tiger's Gaze," by Maaza Mengiste. although, I feel Tiger's Gaze was a better read.

 pg395 - So, the Derg did what the Derg always does and started rounding up everyone suspected not only of fighting, but even of thinking of fighting.